Cherry (Red & Pink)

 28. Swt – Tee – From my friend in Wetaskwin, Alberta.
 John Safroniuk developed this one and sent me some seeds last spring.
 I believe that when John has a “hand” in something…like his Alta Blush potato, it must be good!
 He claims it tastes very good and has a good yield, tho not crazy productive like some can get.
 Maybe this is something we need?
 Scarlet red 1/2″ fruits are resistant to cracking, yet remain quite juicy.
 He claims it is a great keeper as well.
 My 2013 trials proved everything he said was true!
 Sweet!
 Ind.
 Pkt…$3.00

-29. Sweet 100 – New for 2024!
-Well what do you know!?
+29. Sweet 100 – Well what do you know!?
 I remember this one always growing to about 5 ft.
 Sorry mine only grew to 12″ !!!
 Fruits (considering) are a whooping loonie size too!
 Go figure and SWEET too….
 Gonna try these????
 Pkt….$3.00

 30. Sweet Pea – (aka Sweet Pea Currant) One of the tiniest uniform red currant tomatoes, the size of a ‘pinkie nail”.
 Fruits are surprisingly rich and sweet for something so tiny.
 Plants bear an abundance of the tiny fruits in mini-long trusses, resembling beads on a necklace or peas in a pod!
 Something your wee grandchildren might want to check out.
 Ind.
 75 days

-31. Thai Pink Egg A heirloom from Thailand, grown by Homer and Meg Campbell.
+31. Thai Pink Egg – Back for 2025!
+A heirloom from Thailand, grown by Homer and Meg Campbell.
 A local farmers’ market favorite for years in the area.
 A small, oval, 2” iridescent 2-toned pink & Ice, smooth-skinned, little tomato.
 Flesh of this one is sweet, meaty, smooth and mild.
 Onset of late-season rains will not cause the fruits to crack.
 Incredible yields!
 Trials in 2015 and 2021 proved this one to be the heaviest and prettiest ice pink oval, clusters of fruits I have ever harvested, on <2ft tall plants!
 Took pics like crazy!
 Could not take my eyes off this one!
 And WHAT did I go and do…FORGOT to harvest a single fruit in 2015!
 What a dunce I was!
 Love these wee “18” shorties”!
 Hard to find, but definitely worth growing.
 Ind.
-65-75 days
+65-75 days Pkt…$3.00

 32. Togo Trefle – heirloom from Togo in West Africa.
 A pretty small (1-2”) pink slightly seedy variety, some round, some flat, some ribbed fruits (occasionally there will be a red one….) with a “fruity’ taste.
 Some growers commented that their fruits occasionally crack and won’t keep well…but the shapes are interesting.
 Vigorous vines are very productive in heat and drought.
 Keeps producing for a long time.
 Ind.
 80 days